Online-Supermarket Points|Separate the First-Time High Value from the Weekly Build-Up

 Think of "the High-Value First-Time Offer" and "the Weekly Accumulation" Separately

-This article organizes online-supermarket/grocery-delivery points in the flow of "recover the high-value first-time campaign across multiple services," "accumulate each time on daily use by matching your economy zone," and "watch shipping, minimum order, and cancellation conditions."
+This article organizes online-supermarket/grocery-delivery points in the flow of "recover the high-value first-time campaign across multiple services," "choose by service type," "accumulate each time on daily use by matching your economy zone," and "watch shipping, minimum order, and cancellation conditions."
 See also the double-dip guide and supermarket guide.

 The Breakdown of Cashback You Can Capture